blitzarx1/egui_graphs/README.md

 - [x] Changes reporting;

 ## Status
-The project is on the track to v1.0.0 and there will be some minor releases prior.
+The project is on the track to v1.0.0 and there will be some releases prior.
 So stay tuned!

 ### Docs
 Docs can be found [here](https://docs.rs/egui_graphs/latest/egui_graphs/)